Introduction:

 Habitat Destruction and Fragmentation

-Urbanization and Infrastructure Development
+Urbanisation and Infrastructure Development

-Tourism Pressure Affects Kaas Plateau Ecosystem:
+Tourism Pressure Affects the Kaas Plateau Ecosystem:

 Unregulated Visitation & Lack of Awareness